muwerk/mupplet-core/README.md

   mupplet would publish.
 A major advantage of this type of light coupling via messages is that the temperature mupplet could run on a different hardware: an MQTT server and munet make sure that there is absolutely no difference between remote and local communication
   partners: the implementation of both mupplets in both cases is simply the same.
+Additionally this facilitates a later port to multi-core and preemtive multi-tasking systems.

 ### Examples ###